splitbrain/meh/doc/mastodon.md

 For multi-site setups you need to set up a `mastodon_account` config and cron job for each site.
 But you can have all sites use the same account.

+For setting up the cronjob when using Docker, you can either use the host's cron or use a container like [Ofelia](https://github.com/mcuadros/ofelia) or [Chadburn](https://github.com/PremoWeb/chadburn).

 ### How It Works

 The Mastodon integration: